Our work

 Student Affairs provides comprehensive, student-centred support, resources, and programming to help students make the most of their time at UBC.
 Working in partnership across the university and with the wider community, Student Affairs helps students navigate university life, develop personally and academically, and connect to experiences and opportunities that prepare them to be engaged, global citizens.

-The Centre for Student Development and Leadership provides student leadership training and involvement opportunities, as well as orientation programs to welcome new students.
+The Centre for Student Development and Leadership provides student leadership and involvement opportunities, as well as orientation programs like Jump Start and Collegia to welcome new students.
 Additionally, the Centre for Community Engaged Learning offers community grants, workshops, programs, and competitions around today’s most critical social and environmental issues.

 The Centre for Accessibility offers disability-related accommodations to support students with disabilities or medical conditions.
 Additionally, International Student Advising provides visa and immigration information and resources to international students.